Cheadle, Greater Manchester: History

 There has been human occupation in the area that is now Cheadle since prehistoric times.
 The earliest evidence of civilisation is of burial mounds dating from the Iron Age, belonging to Celts who occupied Britain.
 Later, the area was occupied by Brigantes, whose activity was discovered in the form of axe fragments.

-In the first millennium, Romans occupied the area, and their coins have been discovered.
+In the first millennium, Romans occupied the area and some of their coins have been discovered since.
 During the seventh century, St. Chad preached in the area.
-A stone cross dedicated to him was found close to the confluence of the River Mersey and Micker Brook in 1873.
+A stone cross dedicated to him was found close to the confluence of the river Mersey and Micker Brook in 1873.

 It was held by Gamel, a free Saxon under Hugh d'Avranches, 1st Earl of Chester; it was about three miles long and half as wide, containing both wooded and open land, with areas enclosed for hunting purposes.
 This early manor occupied the approximate areas of both modern day Cheadle and Cheadle Hulme.

-By June 1294, Geoffrey de Chedle was lord of the manor, and it was valued at about £20 per annum.
+By June 1294, Geoffrey de Chedle was lord of the manor which was valued at about £20 per annum.
 Geoffrey's descendant Robert (or Roger) died in the early 1320s, leaving the estate to his wife Matilda who held it until her death in 1326.
 As there were no male heirs the manor, which was now worth £30 per annum, was divided between her daughters, Clemence and Agnes.
-Agnes inherited the northern half (which would later become the modern-day Cheadle), and Clemence inherited the southern half (latterly Cheadle Hulme).
+Agnes inherited the northern half,which would later become the modern-day Cheadle, and Clemence inherited the southern half, latterly Cheadle Hulme.
 The two areas became known as "Chedle Bulkeley" and "Chedle Holme" respectively.

-William de Bulkeley succeeded his mother, and was a participant in several wars in France for Edward, the Black Prince.
-His son, Richard, was sent to live at the court Richard II, and later to a baron whose daughter Margery married Richard.
+William de Bulkeley succeeded his mother and was a participant in several wars in France for Edward, the Black Prince.
+His son, Richard, was sent to live at the court Richard II and later to a baron whose daughter Margery married Richard.
 Richard died at the age of 21, then Margery married secondly without royal permission to Sir Randle Mainwaring.
 Margery lived until she was around 90 years old, then was succeeded by her grandson and great-grandson, both named William.
 Shortly after the Battle of Bosworth, the latter William was succeeded by his brother Richard.

 During the reign of Henry VIII, the current St Mary's Church on High Street was built.
 There has been a church on the site since the 12th century, the original being constructed of wood, but it was rebuilt in stone between 1520 and 1550.
 The church contains an effigy of John Stanley who, along with many other men from the area, fought in the Battle of Flodden.
-Later he claimed the manor for himself, but was imprisoned by Thomas Wolsey who ensured the land went to its rightful owner.
+Later, he claimed the manor for himself, but was imprisoned by Thomas Wolsey who ensured the land went to its rightful owner.

 The Bulkeleys continued to hold the lands as lords of the manor until the 18th century, when the manor was purchased by Thomas Egerton.